Momolem/CleanCode/Facade.md

 | You can isolate your code from the complexity of a subsystem. | A facade can become a god object coupled to all classes of an app. |

 ## Relations with Other Patterns
-- [[Facade]] defines a new interface for existing objects, whereas [[Adapter]] tries to make the existing interface usable.
+- [[CleanCode/Facade]] defines a new interface for existing objects, whereas [[CleanCode/Adapter]] tries to make the existing interface usable.
 Adapter usually wraps just one object, while Facade works with an entire subsystem of objects.
-- [[Abstract Factory ]]can serve as an alternative to [[Facade]] when you only want to hide the way the subsystem objects are created from the client code.
+- [[CleanCode/Abstract Factory ]]can serve as an alternative to [[CleanCode/Facade]] when you only want to hide the way the subsystem objects are created from the client code.
-- [[Flyweight]] shows how to make lots of little objects, whereas [[Facade]] shows how to make a single object that represents an entire subsystem.
+- [[CleanCode/Flyweight]] shows how to make lots of little objects, whereas [[CleanCode/Facade]] shows how to make a single object that represents an entire subsystem.
-- [[Facade]] and [[Mediator]] have similar jobs: they try to organize collaboration between lots of tightly coupled classes.
+- [[CleanCode/Facade]] and [[CleanCode/Mediator]] have similar jobs: they try to organize collaboration between lots of tightly coupled classes.
-	- [[Facade]] defines a simplified interface to a subsystem of objects, but it doesn’t introduce any new functionality.
+	- [[CleanCode/Facade]] defines a simplified interface to a subsystem of objects, but it doesn’t introduce any new functionality.
 The subsystem itself is unaware of the facade.
 Objects within the subsystem can communicate directly.
-	- [[Mediator]] centralizes communication between components of the system.
+	- [[CleanCode/Mediator]] centralizes communication between components of the system.
 The components only know about the mediator object and don’t communicate directly.
-- A [[Facade]] class can often be transformed into a [[Singleton]] since a single facade object is sufficient in most cases.
+- A [[CleanCode/Facade]] class can often be transformed into a [[CleanCode/Singleton]] since a single facade object is sufficient in most cases.
-- [[Facade]] is similar to [[Proxy]] in that both buffer a complex entity and initialize it on its own.
-Unlike [[Facade]], [[Proxy]] has the same interface as its service object, which makes them interchangeable.
+- [[CleanCode/Facade]] is similar to [[CleanCode/Proxy]] in that both buffer a complex entity and initialize it on its own.
+Unlike [[CleanCode/Facade]], [[CleanCode/Proxy]] has the same interface as its service object, which makes them interchangeable.